Ask Slashdot: Where Do Old Programmers Go? - Slashdot

 Re: (Score:2)

-Re:And they never die (Score:4, Informative)
+Re:And they never die (Score:5, Informative)

 Who are you calling old, you whippersnapper!?